 Galuf follows up his backstory and speech by leading the party back to his original meteor, now with a door in its front.
 He explains that there is only enough power left in the meteor to power one transportation back.
 He and Krile would go, and he made it clear that Bartz, Faris and Lenna were to under absolutely no circumstances to follow.
 Like a pack of four year olds, the moment his back was turned by several astral units, the remaining party reneged.
 All they needed was a teleporter!

 But first, it was time to look at the new job classes!
 First off: the Dancer.
 We’ve already sort of seen Dancers in this Marathon with Calca and Brina the living dolls in TAY, and the skills originated here: Dancers inflict/grant uncontrollable buffs where Bards get controllable ones.
-However, unlike TAY’s distinct buffer dancer (Brina) and debuffer dancer (Calca), these dances were all Calca: debuffs only, with one dance actually doing a super attack instead of a spell.
+However, where TAY split dancer between two characters, one a buffer (Brina) and one a debuffer (Calca), FFV’s dances are all Calca: debuffs only, with one dance actually doing a super attack instead of a spell.
 Like Calca and Brina, Dancer equipment tended to be exclusive items that were few and far between, though there were also a few that changed around the odds a certain dance would occur and made them a lot more appealing than the average axe or sword for anyone else.
 Dancers also have a Flirt attack that temporarily distracts an enemy, which I’m glad we didn’t see on the dead-eyed ceramic dolls.
 That’s all nice and good, but in the end we never so much as touched the class.
 Sorry for wasting your time.

 Dragoons were back, with the limited armour selection of FFIII instead of the nearly-any armour selection from FFIV, which meant they didn’t have much up-to-date armour and were still having to rely on the Knight for defence!
 Since we were using so many back-line classes at this point in the game (3 of our 4 party members!), we weren’t ready to invest in an under-armoured member who would often be bounding away from the lines.
 The Dragoon had one notable improvement with the classes’ Lance skill (in later games called “Lancet”), which could drain both HP and MP from a target (more MP than even the Osmose spell, we found), but that wasn’t going to get us to change jobs prior to the finding some good Dragoon armour.